Texas Southern vs. Arkansas-Pine Bluff Prediction, Game Preview: FCS Spring Football

 What is going to happen

-It’s one of the major games in Texas’ Southern schedule to show that things are better overall since last year’s build, but Arkansas-Pine Bluff has too much offense, too much on the defensive front, and more Many good parts.
+It’s one of the major games of Texas’ Southern schedule to show that things are better overall since last year’s build, but Arkansas-Pine Bluff has a lot of offense, too much on the defensive front, and more Many good parts.

 Texas Southern vs. Arkansas-Pine Bluff Prediction, Line